City Guide to London, UK: Part 4 | Traditional Food

-Once again, we embarked on a quest to find, taste and hopefully enjoy a traditional dish or two in Great Britain.
-It’s a hard task, we know, but as always, we find a way to endure.
-(Please note our sincere sarcasm here, since we love food.)
-As we started asking around and doing our research we found a theme.
-Traditional food in Great Britain is similar to what we found in Ireland.
-It’s very hearty food.
-So, most of what we found was centered around meat, bread and potatoes.
+Once again, we embarked on a quest to find, taste, and hopefully enjoy a traditional dish or two in Great Britain.
+It’s a hard task, we know, but as always, we find a way to endure (please note our sincere sarcasm here, since we love food!).

 Just about every café and restaurant seem to offer a ‘traditional full English breakfast’, so this seemed like a good place to start.
 It’s very similar to a traditional American breakfast, but with a few twists.
 Here's what it usually consists of:

 Back Bacon - A traditional British cut, including both the pork loin and the pork belly (The English Breakfast Society).

 Fried or Grilled Tomatoes

 Black Pudding – A type of blood sausage made from pork fat or beef suet, pork blood and oatmeal (Wiki).

 As you can tell, this is a pretty hearty breakfast!

 Black Pudding… Blood Sausage!?

 We didn't know what black pudding was, but we tried it before looking up what it was.
 When we tasted it, we knew it tasted familiar, but we couldn’t quite figure out what it was.
 Thinking back, we presume it was the high oat content that made it taste familiar.